 Edge Foiling

 Edge foiling gives a wonderfully smooth, shiny, reflective surface to the paper's edges.
-This technique is centuries old - master bookbinders would gild the edges of books with gold to show their precious worth.
+This technique is centuries old - master bookbinders would gilt the edges of books with gold to show their precious worth.

-As we've perfected it on (pretty much) all stocks we offer, we can add edge foiling to almost any job.
+As we've perfected it on (pretty much) all card stocks we offer, we can add edge foiling to almost any job.

 There are some restrictions though…